top of page

 10. Why is Ayurveda regarded as a Science ?

-Ayurveda relies on a long, rich history of observations made through direct perception on the effects of herbal remedies, pharmacological actions and practiced treatments over thousands of years.
-This knowledge was not based on a theory but rather derived from a practical experience.
+Ayurveda relies on a long, rich history of observations made through direct perception on the effects of herbal remedies, pharmacological actions and practised treatments over thousands of years.
+This knowledge was not based on a theory but rather derived from practical experience.
 This makes it empirical knowledge!

-All these experiences and treatments were well documented by Ayurvedic Practitioners, who created a proper taxonomy to categorize various aspects of health & disease according to their properties and elemental construct e.g. doshas/bio energies, physical tissue systems, structural and functional systems.
+All these experiences and treatments were well documented by Ayurvedic Practitioners, who created a proper taxonomy to categorize various aspects of health & disease according to their properties and elemental constructs, e.g., doshas/bio energies, physical tissue systems, and structural and functional systems.

 11. What is a Dosha?

-On the planet we have 3 doshas that govern all physical and mental processes and are called Kapha, Pitta and Vata.
-All living beings (all plants, animals, humans exist of all 3 doshas, but in different, unique quantities.
-The doshas are made up of a combination of 2’s of the 5 primary elements on this planet: Earth, Water, Fire, Air, Ether
+On the planet, we have 3 doshas that govern all physical and mental processes and are called Kapha, Pitta and Vata.
+All living beings (all plants, animals, and humans consist of all 3 doshas, but in different, unique quantities.
+The doshas are made up of a combination of 2’s of the 5 primary elements on this planet: Earth, Water, Fire, Air, and Ether.

 Kapha = Earth + Water